aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-document/work-with-office-add-ins/_index.md

 ## Using Task Panes

 The task panes are interface surfaces that are displayed on the right side of the window in Microsoft Word.
-Task pane allows users to access interface controls that can run code to modify documents.
+Task pane enables users to access interface controls that can run code to modify documents.

 For example, using Aspose.Words API, you can add a task pane add-in and customize its appearance.